handsontable/handsontable/examples/README.md

 After new code examples are merged into master branch and the new version of the Handsontable has been released to the NPM, you can safely deploy new examples.

-In Github Actions run a manual workflow with the `<version_number>` input for the Handsontable version.
-The new folder will be created: `/examples/<version_number>`.
-Within that folder, new code examples will be created with Handsontable version fixed to the `<version_number>`.
+In Github Actions do a manual dispatch of the ["Code Examples Deployment" workflow](https://github.com/handsontable/handsontable/actions/workflows/code-examples.yml) with the `<version_number>` input set as the Handsontable version you want to deploy.
+A new folder will be created: `/examples/<version_number>`, containing the new code examples with Handsontable version fixed to the `<version_number>`.

-The new code snippets will be deployed to the Github Pages and will be available under URL mentioned in the "Live on production" section in the [Code Examples](../README.md) README.
+The new code snippets will be deployed to the Github Pages and will be available under URL mentioned in the ["Live on production" section](#live-on-production) section.

 ### Editing existing examples